 Pregnancy is a time filled with physical and emotional challenges.
 Your body is working hard creating a whole new life from the nutritional building blocks you’re supplying.
-Now more than ever, it’s important to try and eat a diet that includes a wide variety of fruit and vegetables to receive good amounts of vitamins and minerals.
+Now more than ever, it’s important to try and eat a healthy diet that includes a wide variety of fruit and vegetables to receive good amounts of vitamins and minerals.
 There are some key nutrients to keep in mind when planning your pregnancy.

 Important preconception nutrients for woman

-What preconception nutrients are important for men?
+Important preconception nutrients for men